awsdocs/amazon-ec2-user-guide/doc_source/instance-discovery.md

 1. \(Optional\) To save the list of instance types to a comma\-separated values \(\.csv\) file for further review, choose **Download list CSV**\.
 The file includes all instance types that match the filters you set\.

 1. After locating instance types that meet your needs, you can use them to launch instances\.
-For more information, see [Launching an instance using the Launch Instance Wizard](launching-instance.md)\.
+For more information, see [Launch an instance using the Launch Instance Wizard](launching-instance.md)\.

-## Finding an instance type using the AWS CLI<a name="instance-discovery-cli"></a>
+## Find an instance type using the AWS CLI<a name="instance-discovery-cli"></a>

 You can use AWS CLI commands for Amazon EC2 to find an instance type that meet your needs\.